rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/k3s-self-assessment-guide-with-cis-v1.23-k8s-v1.23.md

 title: K3s Self-Assessment Guide - CIS Benchmark v1.23 - K8s v1.23
 ---

-#### Overview

-This document is a companion to the [K3s Hardening Guide](k3s-hardening-guide.md).
-The hardening guide provides prescriptive guidance for hardening a production installation of Rancher with K3s provisioned clusters, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the CIS Kubernetes Benchmark.
+This document is a companion to the [K3s Hardening Guide](k3s-hardening-guide.md), which provides prescriptive guidance on how to harden K3s clusters that are running in production and managed by Rancher.
+This benchmark guide helps you evaluate the security of a hardened cluster against each control in the CIS Kubernetes Benchmark.

-This guide corresponds to specific versions of the hardening guide, Rancher, CIS Benchmark and Kubernetes:
+This guide corresponds to the following versions of Rancher, CIS Benchmarks, and Kubernetes:

 | Rancher Version | CIS Benchmark Version | Kubernetes Version |
 |-----------------|-----------------------|--------------------|
 | Rancher v2.7    | Benchmark v1.23       | Kubernetes v1.23   |

-This document is to be used by Rancher operators, security teams, auditors and decision makers.
+This document is for Rancher operators, security teams, auditors and decision makers.

-For more information about each control, including detailed descriptions and remediations for failing tests, you can refer to the corresponding section of the CIS Kubernetes Benchmark v1.23.
-You can download the benchmark, after creating a free account, in [Center for Internet Security (CIS)](https://www.cisecurity.org/benchmark/kubernetes/).
+For more information about each control, including detailed descriptions and remediations for failing tests, refer to the corresponding section of the CIS Kubernetes Benchmark v1.23.
+You can download the benchmark, after creating a free account, at [Center for Internet Security (CIS)](https://www.cisecurity.org/benchmark/kubernetes/).

-#### Testing controls methodology
+## Testing Methodology

 Each control in the CIS Kubernetes Benchmark was evaluated against a K3s cluster that was configured according to the accompanying hardening guide.